jbx-protocol/juice-docs-v2/docs/api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/write/addtobalanceof.md

   @param _projectId The ID of the project to which the funds received belong.
   @param _amount The amount of tokens to add, as a fixed point number with the same number of decimals as this terminal.
 If this is an ETH terminal, this is ignored and msg.value is used instead.
   ignored: _token The token being paid.
-This terminal ignores this property since it only manages one currency.
+This terminal ignores this property since it only manages one token.
   @param _memo A memo to pass along to the emitted event.
   @param _metadata Metadata to pass along to the emitted event.
 */